1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

+The Commission prefers that the local committees choose one project per grant cycle to support.
 Grant recipients will use the VA250 logo and branding identification and submit a final report detailing outcomes, number of participants, and an evaluation of the program’s reach and success.
-For questions, please contact Virginia Humanities Director of Grants and Fellowships, Adam Courville, at acourville@virginia. edu .
+Organizations are eligible to apply for VA250 Grants and Virginia Humanities grants at the same time.

 Current published award information indicates Up to $10,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.